Dog-Friendly Hotels in the UK: Your Complete Guide for 2026

 Some parts of the UK are significantly better set up for dog-friendly hotel stays than others.
 Here are a few regions where you'll find the most options:

-• Cornwall — the coastal tourism economy means plenty of dog-friendly options, especially outside peak summer.
+- Cornwall - the coastal tourism economy means plenty of dog-friendly options, especially outside peak summer.
+If you are planning a peak-season trip, our dog-friendly summer holiday guide covers booking lead times and which regions still have capacity in July and August.
 Combine a hotel stay with a visit to the region's stunning dog-friendly beaches

-• The Peak District — excellent for walking holidays with a growing number of dog-welcoming hotels and pubs with rooms.
+- The Peak District (the central English National Park covering 555 square miles of moorland and limestone valleys) - excellent for walking holidays with a growing number of dog-welcoming hotels and pubs with rooms.
 See our Peak District guide for more

 City stays are trickier but not impossible.
 Edinburgh, Bath, York, and many cathedral cities have dog-friendly hotel options if you're planning an urban break.